jdiii/frontend-nanodegree-mobile-portfolio/README.md

-# Portfolio Optimizing
+# Portfolio Optimization
-Project optimizes performance on a mobile portfolio and a fake pizza parlor website.
+Project optimizes CRP performance of a mobile portfolio and a fake pizza parlor website.

 ## Getting Started
   1. `git clone` this repository to your machine